JulianHerreraH/amoxtli/README.md

 # amoxtli
-E-commerce web application used to buy and sell academic books Developed with Django
+E-commerce web application to buy and sell academic books

+Developed with Django